Karuizawa Museum Complex | YASUI HIDEO ATELIER

 Such Japanese craft as ‘Origami’, ‘Sensu fan‘, or ‘Byobu screen‘ are created from just one piece of paper, having an infinite possibility to be shaped in various forms.
 They also have similarities to western geometric design, which are even led to modern art with their originality and beauty.

 I, at the same time, thought my design coexist with sharp lines of mountainous scenery seen in this area such as Yatsugatake or Asamayama mountains, which is totally contrastive with the curved lines of the museum.

 Another important factor I kept in mind as a theme was that my architecture had to work as a landmark where people might encounter artworks, not only as a facility next to the museum.

-I aimed my design to born infinite possibility with the museum that have totally different elements from my design, just as one piece of paper could be shaped to any possible forms by human hands.
+I aimed my design to born an infinite possibility with the museum that has totally different elements from my design, just as one piece of paper could be shaped to any possible forms by human hands.

 March 29, 2013AILEREVE | YASUI HIDEO ATELIER